Dangerous Flooding and Temperatures Dropping - PLB Aids in Rescue

 We knew that we were expecting about 20-25mm of rain on about day 3 or 4 but what we actually got was closer to 100mm of rain.

 The rain started off light at first but started to pick up after about an hour.
-As we continued, the rain got heavier and heavier, and my once-dry rain jacket was completely soaked.
-Shortly after I could feel that water had made its way thru my gators and had soaked both of my boots.
+As we continued, the rain got heavier and heavier, flooding the trails and my once-dry rain jacket was completely soaked.
+Shortly after I could feel that water had made its way through my gators and had soaked both of my boots.
 All of this was made worse by the fact that the trail was now flooding from the extreme amounts of rain.

 During the hike, I conversed with my hiking partner about what our plan should be when we get to the next camping spot.
 On the West Coast Trail there are Guardian Cabins throughout that may or may not have a ranger inside.
 We had decided that we would see if a ranger was present at that location and if they weren’t, we would use the PLB to be evacuated.